joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 ## Create Role Folder

-Copy an existing role folder like 'inventario' from the `roles/` folder, then adapt the values as needed.
+Copy an existing role folder like 'airsonic' from the `roles/` folder, then adapt the values as needed.

 ### Use hardcoded volume paths